 If you haven’t made a visit to the dentist lately, rest assured, it’s still extremely painful.
 Dentists still can’t clean your teeth without making your gums bleed or develop appropriately sized mouthpieces, and that’s just if you’re having a routine cleaning done.
 Unlike dentists, medical laser technicians are trained so that clients feel less pain and discomfort, making your laser treatment an appointment most people would prefer to keep.

 If you still aren’t convinced that laser tattoo removal is far less painful than you thought, there are several options your laser clinic might offer to numb the skin around the treated area.
 Many medical laser technicians are able to apply cold air to your body using a cryogenic cooling device.
 This will significantly reduce any discomfort or feeling you might experience during your treatment.
 There are other options, such as numbing creams, so it’s best to contact a trained professional at your local laser clinic to learn more about the science behind laser tattoo removal and what they provide for clients who are nervous about pain.

-If you’re in the south Florida area, feel free to contact one of our trained medical technicians at Body Details Laser Hair and Tattoo Removal with any of your concerns regarding your comfort during sessions.
-Aside from taking extra steps to decrease client pain during laser treatments, we also provide clients a free lifetime guarantee.
-You can reach us now and schedule your free consultation online or by phone at 866-708-8645.
+If you’re in the South Florida area, feel free to contact one of our trained medical technicians at Body Details Laser Hair and Tattoo Removal with any of your concerns regarding your comfort during sessions.
+Aside from taking extra steps to decrease client pain during laser treatments, we also provide clients a free laser hair removal lifetime guarantee.
+You can reach us now and schedule your free consultation or by phone at 866-708-8645.